pparesh25/Getbhavcopy-alternative/README.md

 # Download BSE-Eq EOD Bhavcopy

 Added file >>> Getbhavcopy_BSE_Eq_New.py <<< <br>
-Use this file to Download BSE Bhavcopy after date 01 JUN 2024 <br>
+Use this file to Download BSE-Eq Eod Bhavcopy after date 01 JUN 2024 <br>
-All etf and mutual fund's symbol are removed, if you want it, remove line 109 to 140 from code<br>
+All ETF and mutual fund symbols have been removed.
+If you need them, you can retrieve them by removing lines 109 to 140 from the code.<br>

 # Your generous contribution will help and allow me to allocate more time